raystack/dagger/docs/advance/post_processor.md

 E.g. "select email, phone from public.customers where name like '%%smith'"

 ### **GRPC**
 This enables you to enrich the input streams with any information available via remote [GRPC](https://grpc.io/) server.
-For example let's say you have payment transaction logs in input stream but user profile information available via a GRPC service, then you can use this post processor to get the profile information in each record.
+For example let's say you have payment transaction logs in the input stream but user profile information available via a GRPC service, then you can use this post processor to get the profile information in each record.
 Currently, we support only Unary calls.

 #### Workflow
-On applying only this post processor, dagger will perform following operations on a single message in happy path
+On applying only this post processor, dagger will perform the following operations on a single message in happy path
 * Consume the message from configured Kafka stream.
 * Apply the SQL query configured.
 * Generate the gRPC request using [request_pattern](post_processor.md#request_pattern-1) and [request_variables](post_processor.md#request_variables-1).